 Carroll County Housing periodically evaluates the demographic distribution of assisted families to identify areas within the jurisdiction where owner outreach should be targeted.
 The purpose of these activities is to provide more choices and better housing opportunities to families.
 Voucher holders are informed of a broad range of areas where they may lease units inside the PHA's jurisdiction.
-Families are also told about the option of porting to another PHA that has an HCV Program.
+Families are also told about the option of porting to another PHA that has an HCV Program after leasing up for one year in Carroll County Housing's jurisdiction.